Pacific Western Transportation: Lines of business

-Northern Health Connections

-Northern Health Connections joins remote communities in British Columbia to health facilities.

 Employee transportation

 Diversified Transportation

-Diversified Transportation is a bus transportation company based in Fort McMurray that provides services to industry and private coach charters as well as operating some local city transit systems.
+Diversified Transportation is a bus transportation company based in Fort McMurray that provides services to industry and private coach charters.

 Student transportation

 Southland Transportation

 Southland Transportation is a Calgary based bus company that mainly provides school bus service to local school boards, bus charter services and commuter service from Cochrane and Okotoks to Calgary and also servicing northern Alberta from Edmonton, Cold Lake, etc. North Battleford is the location of the Southland operation in Saskatchewan providing school bus services to local school boards, and industrial and contract charters.